 With all these biochemical changes there will be physical changes to the whole body during pregnancy.
 There will be increased pressure on the body when standing, moving and even sitting.
 These demands will cause changes in joints and can result in aches and pains through the lower back, pelvis and legs and result in joint dysfunction of the spine and related joints.

 A misalignment of the lower body can cause a twist in the pelvis with a distortion of the abdomen and internal ligaments of the pelvis, such as the round ligament.
 This twist in the body can cause pressure and torsion internally through the uterus.
-We want the baby to be able to move more freely in utero in order for the best possible positioning.
 Changes in a pregnant woman, such as a protruding abdomen, an increased back curve, pelvic ligament stretching and changes in gravity all cause changes in the body.
 The body has to adapt to these changes.
 As this occurs, pain and stiffness can follow.
 Spinal dysfunction is greatest during the second and third trimester, when posture and the body distortion of pregnancy is at its greatest.
 In fact, it is likely that the state of ‘Pregnancy’ is one of the most stressful periods of a woman’s life.
 The period of nine months brings physical, emotional and biochemical pressures that the human body never experiences otherwise.

-Chiropractic care works well with pregnancy as it keeps the body working well and in optimal postural balance for the nine months.
-A regular whole body pregnancy session will re-set the balance of the pelvis and unwind any twist or misaligned joints caused by day–to-day activity.
+Chiropractic care can be helpful during pregnancy as it keeps the body moving well and in postural balance for the nine months.
+A chiropractic treatment can re-set the balance of the pelvis and unwind any twist or misaligned joints caused by day–to-day activity.
 The chiropractic goal is to have one functioning optimally during their pregnancy and towards the day that labour commences!
-Chiropractic care is a safe and is a proven form of treatment for pregnant women with back, pelvis or hip pain.
+Chiropractic care is a gentle and can be beneficial in the treatment of back, pelvic or hip pain.